Easy Christmas Decor Using Spray Paint

-This easy Christmas Decor project may be just what you're looking for!
-What's the best thing about spray paint?
+This easy Christmas Decor project may be just what you’re looking for!
+What’s the best thing about spray paint?
 It makes changing up thrift store items a breeze!
-You may not have this exact platter, but what's important is that you understand how spray paint can help you update something old into new Christmas Decor!
+You may not have this exact platter, but what’s important is that you understand how spray paint can help you update something old into a new Christmas Decor!

 Thrift Store Platter

-I’ve been saving this great thrift store pedestal platter for just the right project, and finally it is time for it’s makeover.
+I’ve been saving this great thrift store pedestal platter for just the right project, and finally, it is time for its makeover.

 What a deal I got on this $2 red platter!
 I would buy these all day long for a great price like this.